kanitvural/aws_smile_project_tf/README.md

 </div>

-### HOW SMILE APP WORKS
+### How the SMILE App Works

-- The system runs within the lowest-cost EC2 instance inside a VPC.
+- Runs on a low-cost EC2 instance within a VPC.
-- When the system is run, DynamoDB and SES services are automatically created by sending a request to the API Gateway.
+- Automatically provisions DynamoDB and SES services upon initial setup via API Gateway.
-- The SES service sends a verification message to the admin group.
-Admin group email addresses are recorded.
+- SES sends a verification message to the admin group, with email addresses recorded for future notifications.
-- Since the EC2 acts as an intermediary that receives and sends requests, this setup eliminates the need for a costly machine.
+- The EC2 instance acts as an intermediary, handling requests without the need for a more expensive machine.
-- On the web interface broadcasted from EC2, a single photo of new employees is saved to S3.
-- When the camera is turned on, the images are again saved in another folder in S3.
-- After the saving process, a request is sent to the AWS API Gateway.
-- When the request is sent, Lambda is triggered, and the AWS Rekognition face detection model analyzes the face in the saved photo and detects a smile.
-- If there is no smile, instead of returning a simple error message, a fine-tuned GPT model makes a joke.
+- New employee photos are saved to S3, and camera images are stored in a separate S3 folder.
+- AWS Rekognition analyzes the images to detect smiles.
-- If a smile is detected, another request is sent to the AWS API Gateway.
+- If a smile is detected, another request triggers AWS Rekognition’s face comparison model to verify identity.
-- Then another Lambda is triggered, and the AWS Rekognition face comparison model compares the photo with the photos in the archive.
-- If it matches a photo in the archive, the user enters the company.
-- Then, a request is sent again to the API Gateway.
-Lambda is triggered, and the employee's name, surname, entry time, and entry photo are saved to DynamoDB.
-- Another triggered Lambda sends an email to the manager group via the SES service.
-- Users who enter can also be tracked, and analyses can be viewed through the system.

-In this setup, the only continuously running service is the lowest-cost EC2.
-All other services work on-demand when a request is made, creating a cost-effective structure.
+- Verified entries are logged in DynamoDB, and managers are notified via SES.
+- The system is designed for on-demand operation, keeping costs minimal.

 ### System Architecture Diagram